Alphabetical Plant Listing

 Hardy Nymphaeas

-Nymphaea (Water Lily) is a genus of about 50 species of herbaceous aquatic perennials found worldwide that are grown for their incredibly pretty flowers.
+Nymphaea (Water Lily) is a genus of about 50 species of herbaceous aquatic perennials that are grown worldwide for their incredibly pretty flowers.
 Winter-hardy water lilies are usually day-flowering and have flowers that float on the water.
 Tropical water lilies can be either day-flowering or night-flowering and generally hold their flowers well above the water.

-The below hardy water lilies are profuse bloomers that work well in small, medium or large ponds.
+The below hardy water lilies are profuse bloomers that work well in small, medium, or large ponds.
 To promote more blooms, make sure you follow these rules:

 • Regular fertilization will keep your water lily blooming and growing well.